duganchen/podfeeds/README.md

 # podfeeds

-This is a HTTP server-based podcast aggregator.
+This is an HTTP server-based podcast aggregator.
 Just as other aggregators use Chrome to present a GUI, this one uses Lynx to present a TUI.

 Set Lynx up to open media files in your favorite media player.
 For example, I have the following ~/.mailcap to get Lynx to